DrylandEcology/rSFSW2/README.md

        ```{r}
        devtools::run_examples()
        ```
+       Note: "devtools" v2.0.1 mixed up the logic for "dontrun" examples (see https://github.com/r-lib/devtools/issues/2003); until this is fixed,
+       use `devtools::run_examples(run = FALSE)`.

     1. Run tests as if not on CRAN, in an interactive R session, and with a sequential schedule.